sjakkulwar01/MySQL-on-Health-Insurance-Claim/README.md

 Database Design (ER Diagram): Developed a robust Entity-Relationship (ER) diagram illustrating the schema for health insurance data, including relationships between patients, insurance plans, policies, claims, and claim details.

 Schema Definition:
-Patients: Manages individual patient records and contact details.
+1. Patients: Manages individual patient records and contact details.

-Insurance Plans: Defines coverage and premium details for various plans.
+2. Insurance Plans: Defines coverage and premium details for various plans.

-Claims: Tracks patient claims, their status, and links to patient records.
+3. Claims: Tracks patient claims, their status, and links to patient records.

-Claim Items (formerly Claims Details): Provides itemized information for each claim.
+4. Claim Items (formerly Claims Details): Provides itemized information for each claim.

-Insurance Companies: Stores details of insurance providers.
+5. Insurance Companies: Stores details of insurance providers.

-Policy Holders: Links patients to their respective insurance plans, including policy start and end dates.
+6. Policy Holders: Links patients to their respective insurance plans, including policy start and end dates.

-Data Manipulation Language (DML): Implemented INSERT, UPDATE, and DELETE operations for managing records across all tables, including sample data insertion and status updates.
+7. Data Manipulation Language (DML): Implemented INSERT, UPDATE, and DELETE operations for managing records across all tables, including sample data insertion and status updates.

-Data Querying and Filtering: Proficiently used SELECT statements with various clauses such as WHERE, BETWEEN, IN, IS NULL, LIKE, LIMIT, and ORDER BY for precise data retrieval and filtering.
+8.Data Querying and Filtering: Proficiently used SELECT statements with various clauses such as WHERE, BETWEEN, IN, IS NULL, LIKE, LIMIT, and ORDER BY for precise data retrieval and filtering.

 Advanced SQL Techniques:
 Sorting, Distinct, and Pagination: Utilized DISTINCT, ORDER BY, and LIMIT/OFFSET for presenting unique values, ordered results, and paginated data.
 Aggregate Functions & Grouping: Applied COUNT, SUM, AVG, MIN, MAX with GROUP BY and HAVING to perform data aggregation and generate summary reports.